Optimizing Website Load Time: Why Every Second Costs You Revenue

 Custom fonts are a frequent performance killer:

-• Use font-display: swap so text is immediately visible
+- Use font-display: swap so text is immediately visible

-• Use Woff2 format
+- Use Woff2 format

-• Consider system fonts as an alternative – often barely any visual difference
+- Consider system fonts as an alternative – often barely any visual difference

-Tools for measurement and monitoring
+Tools for measuring and monitoring website performance

 Google PageSpeed Insights

 The standard: Gives you a score from 0–100 with specific optimization recommendations for mobile and desktop.
+Test your website now.

 Google Search Console